Adapting to Change: A Comparison of Continual and Transfer Learning for Modeling Building Thermal Dynamics under Concept Drifts: Experiments

 In this section, we display the results for the large-scale analysis.
 This study aims to provide more robust results by covering a larger number of buildings with diverse drift profiles over a seven-year period, as described in Section \ref{ch:large-scale}.
 For an application-oriented use case, we apply an update period of two months.
 This period reflects a trade-off between model performance and computational effort, as might be required in practical implementations \cite{Drgona.2020}.
 We investigate the same methods as in Section \ref{ch:ex_concept_drifts}.
 Though we neglect pure ALG since eALG performs slightly better and uses less compute.
 Also, we omit the model from scratch, since the previous studies showed poor performance and high computational effort.

 To present the results, we collect all update test errors for each target and method over the seven-year period.
-Figure \ref{fig:box_plot} summarizes these results using box plots.
+Figure \ref{fig:box_plot} summarizes these results as box plots for the MAE and MASE values.
+RMSE and R² values are illustrated in the Appendix Figure \ref{fig:box_plot_2}.
 Each box represents the first and third quartiles (25th and 75th percentiles), with the median shown at the 50th percentile.
 The whiskers extend up to 1.5 times the inter-quartile range, while outliers appear as individual points beyond this range.
-Overall, RMSE and MASE values exhibit similar behavior.
-SML achieves the lowest mean RMSE (0.106), followed by eALG (0.109) and EWC (0.110).
-The benchmark performs worst with a mean of 0.163, leading to a 34.9\% (RRI) improvement of SML over IFT.
+Overall, MAE and MASE values exhibit similar behavior.
+SML achieves the lowest mean MAE (0.098), followed by eALG (0.122) and EWC (0.125).
+The benchmark performs worst with a mean of 0.241, leading to a 48.3\% (RRI) improvement of SML over IFT.
 These results indicate that when multiple drifts occur over time, strategies using smaller amounts of data (SML, EWC) may perform better or similar to those relying on larger datasets (eALG).
-The values for the MASE demonstrate that most of the time, all methods beat the naive predictor.
+The values for the MASE demonstrate that most of the time, all updating methods beat the naive predictor.
 Only a few outliers show worse performance.
+For IFT, nearly 25\% of the samples perform worse than the naive predictor.